dbojan/python-azure-ocr/README.md

 -2026-05-13-1
 added export to pandoc gridtables for azure-ocr-tables. it adds column widht, row height and text alingment info if available, using comments.
 you can convert using geany_convert.py from the zip file.
+Included in geany comment is latin -> cyrillic script and vice versa.

 -2026-04-18-1